 In college, I learned right away that I knew little about cooking and I could hardly afford to buy the needed food when I found a recipe I wanted to try.
-Recently a coworker posted a photo of the food she purchased during a SNAP challenge posed by Hunger Free Colorado to Leadership Denver.
+Recently a coworker posted a photo of the food she purchased during the SNAP/Food Stamp Challenge posed by Hunger Free Colorado to Leadership Denver.
 My thoughts went back to those years in college, and I wondered how I would make out under those kinds of constraints again.

 I was challenged to eat on a budget of $31.92 for a week.
 One of my primary concerns was avoiding hunger so that I wouldn’t be ornery around others.
 I went shopping at the local Walmart, purchasing fruits and vegetables first and then proteins.
 I finished up my shopping list with carbs making sure I had plenty of food to eat.
 At checkout I had $3.84 left to spend.